gaultier/blog/the_missing_cross_platform_os_api_for_timers.md

 ## Windows: SetTimer

 This will be brief because I do not develop on Windows.
-The official documentation mentions the `SetTimer` function from Win32 and you pass it a timeout and a callback.
+The official documentation mentions the [SetTimer](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-settimer) function from Win32 and you pass it a timeout and a callback.
 Alternatively, since Windows applications come with a built-in event queue, an event of type `WM_TIMER` gets emitted and can be consumed from the queue.
 Simple, and it composes with other OS events, I like it.

+### Readers suggestions: CreateWaitableTimer, CreateThreadpoolTimer, CreateTimerQueueTimer

+Readers with experience with `SetTimer` have pointed out that `SetTimer` has flaws:

+- An invisible window must be created to get a message queue, which is opt-in.
+- The parameter size is limited for `SetTimer` which can be an issue.
+- The event `WM_TIMER` is low-priority so any other events, say mouse events, will take precedence.

+As an alternative, there is a jungle of *other* timer APIs (and again, I mention them in passing as someone who does not develop on Windows):

+- [CreateThreadpoolTimer](https://learn.microsoft.com/en-us/windows/win32/api/threadpoolapiset/nf-threadpoolapiset-createthreadpooltimer) which works with the threadpool every Win32 process gets by default
+- [CreateWaitableTimer](https://learn.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-createwaitabletimerw) does not need a window, and can be shared between processes to do inter-process synchronization.
+Which is pretty nifty.
+And a timer created by this function can be referred by name.

 ## POSIX: timer_create, timer_settime